ambation/Learning-/README.md

-# Learning-Now  I begin learning it.
+# Learning-Now  I begin learn it.